BernaBoshnak/hangman-game/README.md

 - HTML5
 - SCSS

+## :pencil: Technical details

+This web application, built with React, utilizes an external `API endpoint written in PHP` to generate a random word based on selected settings.
+The API provides a list of English nouns and allows users to specify criteria such as word length, starting and ending letters, and contains.
+Additionally, the API can be used in other projects depending on their specific needs.

+The tests for this application are written using `Cypress`, a popular end-to-end testing framework for web applications.
+I chose Cypress because it can write both component and end tests, which allowed me to do in-depth application testing.

+Component tests test individual components of the application, ensuring that each component works as expected.
+End-to-end tests test the entire application by simulating user interactions, and ensuring that the application behaves as expected.
+I used both types of tests to ensure comprehensive testing of the application.

+In the project, `mixins` is used to maintain a responsive design, reduce code duplication, and make the code more efficient and easier to maintain in the future.
+Additionally, the project uses a `screen reader` to support website accessibility for people with disabilities, ensuring equal access to information for all users, including those with visual or hearing impairments.
+The project uses `Bootstrap`, which is a popular CSS framework providing ready-made components and styles for easier and faster web application development, improving the design and functionality of the project while ensuring cross-browser compatibility.
+Moreover, all styles in the project are written in `SCSS` (Sass) to achieve easier and convenient management of web application styles.
+SCSS offers variables, functions, and nested selectors to reduce code duplication and make it easier to write CSS.
+Additionally, the separation of styles into smaller and more maintainable files through SCSS makes the project more organized and manageable.
+Different environment variables are used for different stages of `development`, `testing`, and `production`, enhancing the flexibility and security of the application.

 ## :woman_juggling: Available Scripts

 You need to have [NodeJS](https://nodejs.org/en/) installed to run the scripts.
 To install the dependencies, run `npm install` first.